Foundation for High Blood Pressure 2018 Young Investigators’ travel awards

-British Hypertension Society Award
+British and Irish Hypertension Society Award

 This is single award to the highest scoring presentation from either the Early Career Investigator Oral Award Finalists or the Student Oral Presentation Award Finalists.
-It is underlines the society’s strong alliance with the BHS.
-The prize is a formal invitation to attend and present at the following BHS Annual Scientific meeting in September.
+It is underlines the society’s strong alliance with the BIHS.
+The prize is a formal invitation to attend and present at the following BIHS Annual Scientific meeting in September.
 The award comprises an amount of $3,000 towards travel expenses.
-Accommodation will be provided by the BHS during the meeting in the UK.
+Accommodation will be provided by the BIHS during the meeting in the UK.
 This money is in addition to the $1,000 received as either the Early Career Investigator Oral winner or the Student Oral Presentation Award winner.
 The recipient is also expected to visit laboratories with like research interests before or after the meeting (it is compulsory to visit at least one laboratory).
 The winner is not eligible for this award in subsequent years.